 Fluid levels above the safe range may result in transmission failure.
-An overfill condition of transmission fluid may cause shift and/or engagement concerns and/or possible damage.
+An overfill condition of transmission fluid may cause shift and/or

 High fluid levels can be caused by an overheating condition.

 Adjusting automatic transmission fluid levels

 Before adding any fluid, make sure the correct type is used.
 The type of fluid used is normally indicated on the dipstick and also in the Lubricant specifications section in this chapter.